 Arrhythmia Diagnosis and Tests

-At the Henry Ford Heart & Vascular Institute, we are experts at pinpointing the exact cause of abnormal heartbeats, or arrhythmias.
+Within Henry Ford Heart & Vascular, we are experts at pinpointing the exact cause of abnormal heartbeats, or arrhythmias.

 We can quickly and accurately diagnose even the most complex conditions.
 We then focus on getting you the right treatment recommendations and discussing the options.

 The Henry Ford Health approach to arrhythmia diagnosis